Christian Señeres

 Christian Maaño Señeres (born March 3, 1976) is a Filipino non-governmental organization worker who served as a member of the Philippine House of Representatives, representing the BUHAY Party-List from 2003 to 2007.
 He ran as a senatorial candidate for the 2013 Philippine Senate election under the newly accredited Democratic Party of the Philippines, but failed to win a seat.
+He also unsuccessfully ran for representative of Quezon's 2nd district in 2019.